-Everyone Participates.
+EVERYONE PARTICIPATES.
 Encourage everyone to ask questions, share responses, or read aloud.

-No One Dominates.
+NO ONE DOMINATES.
 Be sure your time speaking as a leader takes up less than half your time together as a group.
-Politely guide discussion if anyone begins to dominate the discussion.
+Politely guide discussion if anyone dominates.

-Don't Rush.
+DON'T RUSH.
 Don't feel that a moment of silence is a bad thing.
 People often need time to think about their responses to questions they've just heard or to gain courage to share what God is stirring in their hearts.

-Affirm and Follow Up on Input.
+AFFIRM AND FOLLOW UP ON INPUT.
 Make sure you point out something true or helpful in a response.
 Don't just move on.
-Build community with follow-up questions, asking how other students have experienced similar things or how a truth has shaped their understanding of God and the Scripture you're studying.
+Build community with follow-up questions, asking how other people have experienced similar things or how a truth has shaped their understanding of God and the Scripture you're studying.

-Keep God's Word Central.
+KEEP GOD'S WORD CENTRAL.
 Opinions and experiences can be helpful, but God has given us the truth.
-Trust Scripture to be the authority and God's Spirit to work in students lives.
+Trust Scripture to be the authority and God's Spirit to work in people's lives.
 You can't change anyone, but God can.
 Continually point people to the Word and to active steps of faith.

-Keep Connecting.
+KEEP CONNECTING.
 Encourage group members with thoughts, commitments, or questions from the session by connecting through emails, texts, and social media.
 Build deeper friendships by planning or spontaneously inviting group members to join you outside your regularly scheduled group time for meals; fun activities; and projects around your home, church, or community.
-The more students are comfortable with one another and involved in one another's lives, the more they'll look forward to being together.
+The more people are comfortable with one another and involved in one another's lives, the more they'll look forward to being together.